FlingOS/FlingOS/Documentation/Markdown/Reference Articles/MBR-and-EBR.markdown

 The following classes are recommended:

 * File System Manager - to begin scanning of a particular disk by reading in sector data and to follow-up on EBR partitions.
-* MBR - to handle checking signature and methods for interpretting/checking partition entries.
+* MBR - to handle checking signature and methods for interpreting/checking partition entries.
 * EBR - child class of MBR for handling EBR partitions.
-Shoudl reuse the interpretting/checking methods of parent MBR class.
+Should reuse the interpreting/checking methods of parent MBR class.
 * PartitionInfo - to represent partition information (e.g. start sector, sector count and active/inactive)

 ---